 Skip to Content

-Massey’s Bachelor of Information Sciences (Data Science) is a unique degree will enable you to become a high-tech specialist with the relevant skills to take you to the forefront of this fast-paced industry.
+Massey’s was first in Australia and NZ to introduce the Bachelor of Information Sciences (Data Science) and has the longest experience in teaching this degree, which will enable you to become a hi-tech specialist with the relevant skills to take you to the forefront of this fast-paced industry.

 Find out more about the Bachelor of Information Sciences parent structure